Form of Delivery and Content of Correspondence for OCA Consultations

 • Professional Practice Group - Independence

-If a company prefers to send paper copies of the submission, 1 copy should be sent to OCA and 1 copy should be sent to either Corporation Finance or Investment Management, as appropriate, at the following addresses:
+If a company prefers to send paper copies of the submission, a copy should be sent to OCA at the following address:

 Office of the Chief Accountant